Lens rigidity for manifolds with hyperbolic trapped set: -ray transform and the operator

 The adjoint $I_0^*:L^2(\pl_-SM, d\mu_\nu)\to L^{p'}(M)$ is bounded if $1/p'+1/p=1$ and it is given by $I_0^*={\pi_0}_*I^*$.
 The operator $\Pi_0$ is simply defined as the bounded self-adjoint operator for $p\in (2,\infty)$ and $1/p'+1/p=1$

 Similarly, we define the self-adjoint bounded operator

-We first want to mention some boundedness result which holds in a general setting (no condition on conjugate points are required) and says that $\Pi_0$ is always regularizing some $L^2$-Sobolev regularity if $V(t)$ decays sufficiently. \begin{lemm} Assume that \eqref{condescape} holds for $p>2$, then $I_0^*$ and $I_0$ are bounded as maps
+We first want to mention some boundedness result which holds in a general setting (no condition on conjugate points are required) and says that $\Pi_0$ is always regularizing if $V(t)$ decays sufficiently. \begin{lemm} Assume that \eqref{condescape} holds for $p>2$, then $I_0^*$ and $I_0$ are bounded as maps

 and the same property holds for $I_0^e$ with $M_e$ replacing $M$. \end{lemm} \begin{proof} It suffices to prove the boundedness for $I_0^*$.
 By Sobolev embedding, $I^*: L^2(\pl_-SM,d\mu_\nu)\to H_{\rm loc}^{-\frac{n}{2}+\frac{n}{p}}(M^\circ)$ is bounded, and using Lemma \ref{I^*}, we have $XI^*=0$ as operators.
-Then applying \cite[Th.
-2.1]{GeGo} as in the proof of Proposition \ref{Rpm0}, we gain $1/2$ derivative in the Sobolev scale by applying ${\pi_0}_*$, this ends the proof. \end{proof} If $V(t)=\mc{O}(t^{-\infty})$, the Sobolev exponents are $H^{-1/2-\eps}_{\rm comp}(M^\circ)$ and $H^{1/2+\eps}_{\rm loc}(M^\circ)$ for all $\eps>0$, and if $K=\emptyset$ we get $I_0^*I_0: H^{-1/2}_{\rm comp}(M^\circ)\to H^{1/2}_{\rm loc}(M^\circ)$.
+Then applying \cite[Theorem 2.1]{GeGo} as in the proof of Proposition \ref{Rpm0}, we gain $1/2$ derivative in the Sobolev scale by applying ${\pi_0}_*$, this ends the proof. \end{proof} If $V(t)=\mc{O}(t^{-\infty})$, the Sobolev exponents are $H^{-1/2-\eps}_{\rm comp}(M^\circ)$ and $H^{1/2+\eps}_{\rm loc}(M^\circ)$ for all $\eps>0$, and if $K=\emptyset$ we get $I_0^*I_0: H^{-1/2}_{\rm comp}(M^\circ)\to H^{1/2}_{\rm loc}(M^\circ)$.
 Following the method of \cite{Gu}, we prove \begin{prop} Assume that the geodesic flow on $SM$ has no conjugate points and that the trapped set $K$ is hyperbolic.
 The operator $\Pi_0^e={\pi_0}_* \Pi^e \pi_0^*$ is an elliptic pseudo-differential operator of order $-1$ in $M^\circ_e$, with principal symbol $\sigma(\Pi_0^e)(x,\xi)=C_n|\xi|^{-1}_g$ for some constant $C_n\not=0$ depending only on $n$. \end{prop} \begin{proof} First we choose the extension $(M_e,g)$ so that the geodesic flow on $M_e$ has non-conjugate points.
 Once we know the wavefront set of the Schwartz kernels of the resolvent $R_\pm(0)$, the proof is very similar to Theorem 3.1 and Theorem 3.4 in \cite{Gu}, therefore we do not write all details but refer to that paper where this is done carefully for Anosov flows.
 It suffices to analyze $\chi \Pi^e_0\chi'$ where $\chi,\chi'\in C_c^\infty(M_e^\circ)$ are arbitrary functions.
 Its Schwartz kernel is given by $\chi(x)\chi'(x')((\pi_0\otimes\pi_0)_*\Pi^e)(x,x')$ where $\Pi^e=R_+(0)-R_-(0)$ is identified with its Schwartz kernel.
 We write for $\eps\geq 0$ small